dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/3_dev_02_code-actions.md

 Actions may include:
 - Generating & inserting content into the manifest
-- Fixing issues highlighted by the Copilot
+- Fixing issues highlighted by the add-on

 ## Demo